 For more information on the JD application process, please contact the Office of Admission at email@example.com or 800.537.4280.

-After deciding on the appropriate enrollment option, a completed application must be submitted.
+After selecting on the appropriate enrollment option, a completed application must be submitted.

 Completed applications must include: